A Love of Learning Starts Here

 The curriculum is highly individualized.

-A wide variety of beautiful, hands-on learning materials help children learn.
+A wide variety of beautiful, hands-on learning materials helps children learn.

-While most of the morning and afternoon is spent in self-directed activity, there are also times in the day for group activities and play.
+While most of the morning and afternoon are spent in self-directed activity, there are also times in the day for group activities and play.

-The teacher may gather a group for songs and stories about social, biological, geographical, and historical themes of interest and your child will have a choice to participate or continue on with his activity.
+The teacher may gather a group for songs and stories about social, biological, geographical, and historical themes of interest and your child will have a choice to participate or continue with his activity.
 Indoor classroom space extends to a safe and contained outdoor environment with gardens and activities, so your child can work outdoors.
-Most schools also incorporate an outdoor playground for large motor activity and play.
+Most schools also incorporate an outdoor playground for extensive motor activities and play.

 There is one trained Montessori teacher and one or two untrained assistants